(This is a repost of an old blog)

 It has been some time since I wrote an entry on this journal, but believe me, the development of the project has been steady.
 The adventures of Paloma keep advancing, and soon I’ll have the first chapter ready.
 Did I mention I’m working with an editor?
 His name is Sebastián Castillo, chief of Pezarboreo, a small comic publisher here at Chile.
 He seems to firmly believe in my work, and I’m grateful for the support he has been showing on this story.
 We are preparing a surprise for a local con called FIC (Feria Internacional del Comic) and he asked me to prepare a cover for…well that’s still a surprise.

-On his blog, I want to show the creation process of this cover.
+On this blog, I want to show the creation process for this cover.

 Step 1: Stealing like an Artist